dem108/AMLWorkshop-IotEdge-DevOps/Day3-DevOps-ML-IotEdge.md

         - We'll make it work, test CI/CD, then tweak a bit to use IoT Edge for deployment target.
         - At the end of the day, initiate the CI/CD pipeline with `git commit`, and track the pipeline run.

-- **10:00-11:50 Dev environment setup: GitHub Desktop, Azure DevOps(create DevOps account, Organization).
-Create from Azure ML template.
-Customize Build Pipeline.**
+- **10:00-11:50 Dev environment setup: Use GitHub Desktop, Azure DevOps(create DevOps account, Organization), create from Azure ML template, customize Build Pipeline**

     1. Create an Azure DevOps account from [DevOps start page](https://azure.microsoft.com/en-us/services/devops/?nav=min) - `Start Free`
         What you also create is an `organization`.
 Note the organization name created.